 Before you go claiming your entire medical bill on your tax return, study up on these five rules when deducting medical expenses.

-- In order to claim medical expenses, the total of your medical expenses must exceed 10% of your adjusted gross income (AGI).
+In order to claim medical expenses, the total expenses must exceed 10% of your adjusted gross income (AGI).
 For example, if your AGI is $50,000, the first $5,000 of expenses doesn’t count for the deduction.

 With anything tax-related, if you’re unsure about deduction capabilities, don’t claim it on your tax return.
 Seek a licensed professional for the experienced help you need.
 You’ll thank them in the long run.